Armed Police Corps

 Visit of Ramón Serrano Suñer (second from left) to the headquarters of the LSSAH in Berlin-Lichterfelde, accompanied by Antonio Sagardía Ramos (second from right) and Heinrich Himmler (first from right), 1940.

-Defile of Guardia Civil and Policía Armada members in San Sebastián, 1942.

-Detail of the uniform of a Policía Armada member.

 The Armed Police (Policía Armada), conventional long names Cuerpo de Policía Armada y de Tráfico) and Fuerzas de Policía Armada), —popularly known as los grises) owing to the color of their uniforms— was an armed urban police force of Spain established by the Francoist regime in 1939 to enforce the repression of all opposition to the regime.
 Its mission was "total and permanent vigilance, as well as repression when deemed necessary."

 The first commander of the Policía Armada was General Antonio Sagardía Ramos.
 In its first years of operation the corps was inadequately equipped in armament and vehicles but this situation would be steadily straightened out.